ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Collection versions use `Semantic Versioning <https://semver.org/>`_ for version numbers.
 Please read the official documentation for details and examples.
 In summary:

 * Increment major (for example: x in `x.y.z`) version number for an incompatible API change.
-* Increment minor (for example: y in `x.y.z`) version number for new functionality in a backwards compatible manner.
+* Increment minor (for example: y in `x.y.z`) version number for new functionality in a backwards compatible manner (for example new modules/plugins, parameters, return values).
 * Increment patch (for example: z in `x.y.z`) version number for backwards compatible bug fixes.

 .. _migrate_to_collection:

 Migrating Ansible content to a different collection
 ====================================================

+First, look at `Ansible Collection Checklist <https://github.com/ansible-collections/overview/blob/master/collection_requirements.rst>`_.

 To migrate content from one collection to another, you need to create three PRs as follows: